What's Staining My Teeth?

 Your day doesn’t really start without your morning cup of coffee or tea, and perhaps you like for it to end on a good note with a glass of red wine.
 These are just two habits that can lead to teeth staining, and there are plenty more factors that place you more at risk for discolored teeth.

 In this month’s blog post, Drs.
-Negar TehraniChang Yi and the team of dental health experts here at Aura Dentistry take a closer look at teeth staining and how we can restore your pearly whites.
+Negar TehraniChang Yi and the team of dental health experts here at McLean Aura Dentistry take a closer look at teeth staining and how we can restore your pearly whites.

 Different types of stains